hawksley/eleVR-Web-Player/README.md

 The eleVR player lets you watch 360 flat and stereo video on your Oculus Rift from a web browser.
 It is written with js, html5, and webGL.
 It depends on the open source libraries as noted in the [3rd Party Libraries](https://github.com/hawksley/eleVR-Web-Player/blob/master/README.md#3rd-party-libraries) section.

+eleVR Player was developed by [eleVR](http://eleVR.com), a project of the Communications Design Group that is funded by SAP.

 It currently supports spherical video with equirectangular projections and spherical 3D video with top/bottom equirectangular projections.

 The video can be rotated using keyboard controls  (a/d, w/s, and q/e), as well as by the Oculus Rift.